lorinmil/MOSCATOLeukemiaExample/README.md

 ### Estimate the similarity tensors for each subject

-ENTERFILEHERE provides the R code to estimate the similarity matrix for each cell type within each subject to be used as the predictor tensor for the tensor regression.
+setUpSimilarityMatricesforLeuk.R provides the R code to estimate the similarity matrix for each cell type within each subject to be used as the predictor tensor for the tensor regression.
+This function requires the sourcing of the function_seuratToMatrix.R file.

 ### Perform MOSCATO

-ENTERFILEHERE provides the R code to tune the parameters as well as execute the final selections for MOSCATO for each of the cell types.
+PerformMOSCATOLeuk.R provides the R code to tune the parameters as well as execute the final selections for MOSCATO for each of the cell types.
+Note that this file sources the supportingMOSCATOFunctions.R and tuneMOSCATO.R from https://github.com/lorinmil/MOSCATO.

 ### Analyzing MOSCATO results